The Commonplace

 0.12

 AI reduced reading time by 30% in some studies.
-Task Completion Time positive medium reading time / workflow efficiency
+Task Completion Time positive reading time / workflow efficiency

 reading time reduced by 30%